top of page

 About Beverley Wightman

-There are two charities close to Beverley's heart: the A-T Society, which works tirelessly for people with Ataxia Telangiectasia, which is a life-limiting disease affecting children and young people.
+There is a charity close to Beverley's heart: the A-T Society, which works tirelessly for people with Ataxia Telangiectasia, a life-limiting disease affecting children and young people.
 A good friend in Bridgnorth has two children who suffer with this debilitating disease.
-The other is the MIND charity, for the improvement of mental health, for which Beverley's younger daughter raises significant amounts by running marathons.
-Beverley prefers the more sedate way of painting to raise funds!
-10% of all sales goes direct to the two charities.
+10% of all sales goes direct to this charity.